 In the UK in 2018, most of our recruitment operations were brought in-house.
 One of the primary benefits of having our recruitment managed by an inhouse team is our ability to control candidate sourcing, selection and due diligence.

 It’s not always possible, however, to source every candidate internally and occasionally, predominantly for temporary resource requirements, we enlist the help of specialist recruitment agencies.

-On a monthly basis, our Global Ethics & Compliance team together with each country’s Legal teams follow up on a completion of all assigned employee e-trainings including training on the Code of Business Conduct.
+Effectiveness measurement On a regular basis, our Global Ethics & Compliance team together with each country’s Legal teams follow up on a completion of all assigned employee e-trainings including training on the Code of Business Conduct.
 The overall completion rate of the Code of Business Conduct is currently in excess of 90% throughout our global operations.

 Through continuous contact with our business partners and our increasing knowledge and awareness of modern slavery issues, we continue to develop effective measurement of our modern slavery initiatives.

 We know that training and capacity building is integral to successful Modern Slavery initiatives.
 For this reason, in 2018, we sought and obtained expert external training for key individuals within Molson Coors to deeper understand modern slavery issues, to help us to identify areas of risk within our operational and internal processes, and to help us to develop wider internal training to allow our employees to identify and report modern slavery and human trafficking.

 Molson Coors Country Leadership Team (“CLT”) attended an internal meeting which focused on the issues surrounding modern slavery and identifying their role in preventing modern slavery from occurring within the Molson Coors business and its supply chain.